 (Transcribed by ErnestfromAus on 19 Sep 2017). *Some of the words couldn’t be transcribed at this stage.

 Contributors and Acknowledgements:

-S. Goodhew; Jun 22 2017; For providing information in regards to Hannah Ibbott and George Worthy.
+S. GOODHEW; Jun 22 2017; For providing information in regards to Hannah IBBOTT and George WORTHY’s marriage.

 If you are a relative to me (distant or close), I am interested in hearing from you.
 You can contact me on: email@example.com